Sewage System Re-Inspection Program

 The Re-inspection Program, undertaken by C.C.
 Tatham &

 Associates' field staff on behalf of the Township of Tiny,

-will be identifying possible septic system deficiencies.
+will be identifying possible sewage system deficiencies.
 These include

 deficient septic and holding tanks, deficient grey water disposal systems,